joomla-framework/http/docs/v1-to-v2-update.md

 ## Updating from v1 to v2

+### PHP 5.3 support dropped

+The HTTP package now requires PHP 5.4 or newer.

+### PSR-7 Support

-Version 2 of the HTTP package started to use PSR-7 compliant packages.
+Version 2 of the HTTP package started to use PSR-7 compliant syntax.
 This means that custom transport drivers now need to formulate their `Response` object using PSR-7 compliant syntax.

 `